timbulwidodostp/rwolf2/README.md

 # rwolf2
-A more flexible syntax to calculate Romano-Wolf stepdown p-values for multiple hypothesis testing Use rwolf With STATA 18
+A more flexible syntax to calculate Romano-Wolf stepdown p-values for multiple hypothesis testing Use rwolf2 With STATA 18

 Romano Wolf stepdown hypothesis testing algorithm Use rwolf2 for STATA 18